 Create your templateDaftar untuk membuat templat Anda sendiri.

-Action items are tasks with a who (assigned team member), what (description), and when (deadline) attached to them.
-They’re used in repeatable workflows—or, the end-to-end processes that connect tasks, teams, and deadlines.
-An action items template is a way to save a list of well-defined action items to replicate them for recurring work.
-For example, if your team manages the company blog, you can create an action item template for quarterly launches to track which posts need to be written and who’s writing them, plus publishing or completion dates.
+Action items are tasks with a who (assigned team member), what (description), and when (deadline).
+Theyβre used in repeatable workflowsβor, the end-to-end processes that connect tasks, teams, and deadlines.
+An action items template is a way to save a list of well-defined action items for replicating them in recurring work.
+For example, if your team manages the company blog, you can create an action item template for quarterly launches to track which posts need to be written, whoβs writing them, and their publishing or completion dates.Β

 Repeating projects: If you repeat the same set of actions for recurring initiatives, a template can simplify the process.
-For example, you can create a template for quarterly product updates that always include the same actionable tasks.
+For example, you can create a template for quarterly product updates that always includes the same actionable tasks.Β

 Collaborating with others: When multiple members of your team need to manage and access their own versions of your action items list, a template can help.
-This is best done in project management software because everyone can work off of one, central south of truth.
+This is best done in project management software because everyone can work from a single, central source of truth.

 Here are some components to add when you create each action item: